Eric-Douglas-Johnson/ArtStudioManager/README.md

 ## Code Architecture

-* Data persistence is decoupled from concrete storage medium.
-Realized through loading and saving interfaces.
+* Data persistence is decoupled from concrete storage medium--realized through interfaces for loading and saving.
 * Model instantiation must be done through a factory.
-* An IModelLoader must be injected into the factory method that instantiates models from stored data.
+* A data loader type must be injected into factory methods that instantiate models from stored data.

 ## Features